-Osteoporosis is a metabolic bone disorder in which bone tissue breaks down, making the bone become increasingly fragile, leading to an increasing risk of a bone fracture.
-It is a “silent disease,” since there are no warning signs or symptoms until fractures occur.
+Osteoporosis is a metabolic bone disorder in which bone tissue breaks down, causing low bone density.
+This makes the bone increasingly fragile and prone to fractures.
+Osteoporosis is a “silent disease,” since there are no warning signs or symptoms until bone fractures occur.
 In the United States alone, an estimated 1.5 million bone fractures each year are attributed to low bone density.

 Bone loss in adolescence and early adulthood can be a result of a failure to attain peak bone mineral density, and accelerated bone loss may be particularly noted around menopause and in later years.
-Many factors, including diet and the lack of proper exercise, contribute to bone loss during these periods.
+Many factors, including diet (in particular, insufficient levels of calcium and vitamin D intake) and the lack of proper exercise, contribute to bone loss during these periods.